petonpek/AdvProgConcepts2021/README.md

 # AdvProgConcepts2021

-Contains modules for various projects with main methods to run each module.
+Project for school.
+Each module is intended to contain a "runner" class with a main method for testing.